 Any Affiliate under Articles 3.1(a) or 3.1(b) of the YLD Bylaws is eligible, provided that two or more Affiliates host the Regional Summit.
 For more information on Affiliate eligibility, see the YLD Bylaws and the Guide to Aﬃliating.

-Electronic applications must be received on or before March 15.
 The YLD Affiliates Director has the discretion to extend this deadline if funds remain for additional Regional Summits.

 Successful proposals include the following:

 - A well-deﬁned purpose and goals of the Regional Summit

 - Identiﬁcation of programming that will achieve the purpose and/or goals of the Regional Summit

 - Proposed collaboration with the ABA Law Student Division, including outreach to and participation of law students attending schools within the Districts represented by the hosting Affiliates.